Please select a faculty / graduate school from this menu.

 *English version (excerpts of the Japanese edition)

+There are more than 150 scholarships offered by Keio University.
 The majority of the scholarship recruitments and applications take place from April to May.
 Persons who are thinking of applying for some sort of scholarship should be careful not to miss the spring application period.